AlexanderBedrosyan/training_camp/README.md

 Official project of academy app.

-Lections and exercises for OOp, Django and WEB.
+Lections and exercises for OOP, Django, DB and WEB.